reframe-hpc/reframe/docs/pipeline.rst

 When ReFrame loads a test from the disk it unconditionally constructs it executing its :func:`__init__` method.
 The practical implication of this is that your test will be instantiated even if it will not run on the current system.
-After all the tests are loaded, they are filtered based on the current system and any other criteria (such as programming environment, test attributes etc.) specified by the user (see `Test Filtering <manpage.html#test-filtering>`__ for more details).
+After all the tests are loaded, they are filtered based on the current system and any other criteria (such as programming environment, test attributes etc.) specified by the user (see :ref:`Test Filtering <test-filtering>` for more details).
 After the tests are filtered, ReFrame creates the actual `test cases` to be run.
 A test case is essentially a tuple consisting of the test, the system partition and the programming environment to try.
 The test that goes into a test case is essentially a `clone` of the original test that was instantiated upon loading.
 This ensures that the test case's state is not shared and may not be reused in any case.